-- Term of agreement commencing 1 May 2014 and subject to re-election as required by the Company's constitution; - Cessation date: - o the third anniversary of the date of election; and - o the end of the third annual general meeting of the Company after election; unless - re-elected as a Director by Shareholders or appointment terminated earlier in accordance with the constitution or the Corporations Act 2001 (Cth); - Annual director fees of \$40,000 exclusive of superannuation with no termination benefits.
+- Term of agreement commencing 1 May 2014 and subject to re-election as required by the Company's constitution: - · Cessation date: - o the third anniversary of the date of election; and - the end of the third annual general meeting of the Company after election; unless - o re-elected as a Director by Shareholders or appointment terminated earlier in accordance with the constitution or the Corporations Act 2001 (Cth); - Annual director fees - o 1 July 2014 31 March 2015 \$40,000 p.a. exclusive of superannuation with no termination benefits. - 1 April 2015 30 June 2015 \$30,000 p.a. exclusive of superannuation with no termination benefits.